The nutrition toolbox to generate in silico diets

 Notably, total carbohydrates are excluded from the comparison due to inconsistency in definitions across databases and on food labels of dietary food items, specifically whether fibre is included in the total carbohydrate count.
 Instead, individual carbohydrate components (i.e., sugars, fibre, and starch) are used where available.

-If information for a macronutrient column is not available, leave the cell blank.
+If information for a macronutrient column is not available, leave the cell blank/empty.

-If a food item is consumed in different quantaties across different diets, you only have to enter it once foodDescriptions file.
-IMPORTANT is that reported macronutrients correspond to the consumed weight (includes water weight)
+If a dietary food item is consumed in different quantaties across different diets, you only have to enter it once foodDescriptions file.
+IMPORTANT is that macronutrients input by the user correspond to the consumed weight (includes water weight)

 The weights consumed are used to to adjust the macronutrients from database equivalents to the same weight consumption as the macronutrients for database equivalents are all given per 100g of food consumed.

-Users should double-check that the consumed macros correspond the consumed weight of the food item.
-I.e., make sure that if 80g of food is consumed, not the standard 100g of food on food labels is input in the various macronutrient columns.
+Users should double-check that the macros correspond the reference weight of the dietary food item.
+I.e., make sure that if the reference wieght is 80g, the standard 100g macronutrient values as reported on food labels is NOT used.

 - originalName - The original food name.
-This is usefull to double check that the consumed weights per diet are correct and the correct database alternatives are put in place.
+This is usefull to double check that the consumed weights per diet are correct and the correct database equivalents are put in place.

-- foodName - The name of the database alternative, serves as a control to make sure it matches with the original food.
+- foodName - The name of the database equivalent, serves as a control to make sure it matches with the original food.

-- databaseID - The ID of the database alternative - this will be given in the output of step 2 when we find and compare database alternatives.
+- databaseID - The ID of the database equivalent - this will be given in the output of step 2 when we find and compare database equivalents.

-- databaseUsed - The name of the database where the database alternative is found - this will be given in the output of step 2 when we find and compare database alternatives.
+- databaseUsed - The name of the database where the database equivalent is found - this will be given in the output of step 2 when we find and compare database equivalents.

 The third input file contains the macronutrient composition of the full diets and can found in demoOriginalMacroDiet.
 Each column is a diet with the rows being the relevant macronutrients.